 We derived the summary consolidated statements of operations data and consolidated balance sheet data for the fiscal years ended September 30, 2016 and 2017 from our audited consolidated financial statements included elsewhere in this prospectus.
-The summary financial data included in this section are not intended to replace the financial statements and related notes included elsewhere in this prospectus.
-Our historical results are not necessarily indicative of our future performance.
+We have derived the unaudited condensed consolidated statements of operations data for the nine months ended June 30, 2017 and 2018, and the unaudited condensed consolidated balance sheet data as of June 30, 2018, from our unaudited condensed consolidated financial statements included elsewhere in this prospectus.
+We have prepared the unaudited financial information on a basis consistent with our audited consolidated financial statements and have included, in our opinion, all adjustments, consisting only of normal recurring adjustments, that we consider necessary for a fair statement of the financial statements and related notes included elsewhere in this prospectus.
+Our historical results are not necessarily indicative of our future performance, and our interim results are not necessarily indicative of our future performance, and our interim results are not necessarily indicative of our future performance.